minblock/satcoin/depends/README.md

 </dl>

-If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to litecoin's configure.
+If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to satellitecoin's configure.
 In this case, `--disable-wallet`.

 ### Additional targets